 Growing advancements in psychedelic research are transforming the face of health and well-being, while also challenging our current bioethical and legal landscapes.

 In literature, the subject of psychedelics lives where neuroscience, self-improvement, philosophy of consciousness, and the spiritual meet.
-Writers from around the world have written about the fascinating effects of compounds like LSD and psilocybin mushrooms and truffles.
+Writers from around the world have written about the fascinating effects of compounds like LSD and mushrooms and truffles containing psilocybin.

 Here are five key books that share compelling ideas on the science, history and the life-changing potential of a psychedelic experience.
 These mind-expanding companions explore how psychedelics can be tools to help with the challenging journey of healing.
 While highlighting that this experience is not for everyone, the following writers agree that psychedelics could help on the global quest to improve the well-being of humankind, and help people to fulfill their potential in life.